birkschmithuesen/SpeculativeAI_Dodeca/01_AV-link/README.md

 The program generates a model of feed-forward NN with 30 inputs and 13824 outputs.<br>
 30 inputs: FFT analyses of sounds<br>
 13824 outputs: sets the brightness for 13824 LEDs of the lightobject "Interspace #3"<br>

-Find a documentation abotu this work on: https://vimeo.com/280350114
+Find a documentation about this work on: https://vimeo.com/280350114

 The training data can be downloaded here: www.birkschmithuesen.com/SAI/traingsdata.txt